6 Hilarious Differences Women And Men Have In Choosing A Car!

 4. Women are better are finding more reliable cars than men

 One of the most interesting points that came up from KBB’s research is that men are a lot more conscious of their personal image.
 And the car apparently needs to reflect that as an extension of their achievements.
-This means the cars tend to have a rugged and more aggressive interior and exterior styling.
-European coupes and luxury sedans are top of the list on the wanted list for guys.
+This means cars men use tend to have a rugged and more aggressive interior and exterior styling.
+European coupes and luxury sedans are top of the wanted list for men.

-For the ladies, though, they focus a lot more on what is durable, reliable, and affordable whilst being safe to drive.
-Non-luxury Asian SUV brands and sedans are ranked higher on commonly bought or wanted cars.
+On the other hand, ladies focus a lot more on durability, reliability, and affordability whilst being safe to drive.
+Non-luxury Asian SUV brands and sedans are ranked higher on commonly bought or wanted cars for female drivers.

 5. Women look for more practical cars than men